SC-111/IF1-summative-equation-game/README.md

 1. **Download and Installation**
     - Ensure you have python version 3 or higher installed on your system.
     - Python can be downloaded from the official website from the official website: [Python.org](https://www.python.org/downloads/).
-    - No additional library are required for this programme to run.
+    - No additional libraries are required for this programme to run.
     - Ensure you have the following two files installed:
       - game_logic.py
       - equation_solver.py